Wallem-1089/Zimran/SYSTEM_ARCHITECTURE.md

 No `TimelineService.php` class is currently implemented.
 Timeline behavior is partially implemented through `VisitService::getVisitTimeline()`, `EncounterEventService::getTimelineEvents()`, and encounter timeline partials.
 A dedicated timeline service is planned when more modules contribute events.

-### Future or Empty Services
+### Current Department and Financial Services

-`BillingService.php`, `ConsultationService.php`, `LaboratoryService.php`, and `PharmacyService.php` are service contracts with different implementation maturity. `LaboratoryService.php` is implemented for laboratory request/result CRUD and worklist operations; the others remain planned or partial depending on module status.
+`ConsultationService`, `VitalSignsService`, `NursingService`,
+`LaboratoryService`, `RadiologyService`, `PhysiotherapyService`,
+`TheatreService`, `AccountsService`, `StoreService`, `PharmacyService`, and `BillingService` are implemented for their current CRUD-first scope.
+They are intentionally small module services, not broad workflow engines.
+Later advanced features such as admission/ward management, insurance, PACS, controlled-drug flows, procurement, or general-ledger accounting remain outside the current implementation.

 ## Module Architecture